Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 No Sh*t Sherlock: Docker makes heavy use of overlayfs.
 Didn't know that!
 Video here.

-After getting your kiosk setup going, you might want to design a hat for your SBC then get a bunch of them fabricated.
+After getting your kiosk going, you might want to design a PCB for your SBC then get a bunch of them fabricated.

 For this, you should use PCBWAY.

-PCBWAY has a service to fabricate PCBs and other materials using any and all visible colors.
-Imagine that--full color PCB's!
+PCBWAY has a service to fabricate PCB's using any and all visible colors.
+That's right, full color PCB's!
 Details here

-In addition to top notch PCB fabrication they also do fantastic work with assembly3D printinginjection molding, and so so SO much more.
+In addition to top notch PCB fabrication they also do fantastic work with assembly3D printinginjection molding, and so so SOOO much more.

 Their staff is super friendly and PCBWAY always turns work around quickly.